-Sustainably-sourced Blackbutt timber, dark-stained timber and Colorbond Diversaclad marry in harmony in this home.
-Yet it’s when the first floor timber form starts to curve and becomes a battened screen that gives way to the house’s personality really gives way.
-As well as capturing, this screen is practical too – it provides additional sun shading and privacy ensuring there is no overlooking issues into the neighbour’s backyard.
+Sustainably-sourced blackbutt timber, dark-stained timber and Colorbond Diversaclad marry in harmony in this home.
+Yet it’s when the first-floor timber form starts to curve and becomes a battened screen that the house’s personality really gives way.
+As well as capturing, this screen is practical too – it provides additional sun shading and privacy, ensuring there are no overlooking issues into the neighbour’s backyard.
 For the adults, the master suite upstairs offers a peaceful haven, cantilevering out to the garden.

 The house includes many active and passive systems to ensure that it functions efficiently.
-Solar passive heating and cross ventilation, high levels of natural light, double glazing with thermal break frames, over insulation (like all of our modular homes), 2,000L rainwater tank, energy efficient lighting, water efficient fixtures and reverse cycle heating and cooling alongside a gas fireplace all play a part in minimising the home’s C02 consumption.
+Solar passive heating and cross ventilation, high levels of natural light, double-glazing with thermal break frames, over insulation (like all Modscape homes), a 2,000L rainwater tank, energy-efficient lighting, water-efficient fixtures and reverse cycle heating and cooling alongside a gas fireplace all play a part in minimising the home’s C02 consumption.

 “Modscape appealed to us because it is a creative company – we could get a very bespoke build.
 Also, everything was included in the price.
 We knew exactly what it was going to cost and how long it would take.
 There were no delays, no worries and we could go along to the factory in Brooklyn and see the home being built.”

 - Blackbutt vertical timber cladding with vertical batten, stained timber and Colorbond Diversaclad cladding (Monument)

 - Black powder-coated frame and thermally broken, low-e double-glazed windows

 - Tongue n Groove Piccolo board flooring (Freado)